 Specific outcomes Assessment criteria Assessment tasks To understand and explain the essential elements of a valid contract of sale, lease and carriage.
 Define and explain the essential elements of the specific contracts studied in the course.
 Apply any relevant statutory and common law principles to specific contracts.
 Class discussion and questioning.
-MCQ's in tests and examinations.
 Problem and theory questions in tests and examinations.
 To understand and explain the legal obligations that are imposed upon parties to specific contracts, and the consequences that flow if these duties are breached.
 Define and explain the various legal duties of parties to specific contracts.
 Class discussion and questioning.
-MCQ's in tests and examinations.
 Problem and theory questions in tests and examinations.
 Apply the knowledge acquired during the course to solve practical problems with regard to specific contracts.
 Identify and discuss the relevant legal problem or issue.
 Apply the applicable law to the legal problem or issue.
 Conclude with reference to remedies available, if appropriate.
 Class discussion and questioning.
-MCQ's in tests and examinations.
 Problem and theory questions in tests and examinations.
 To recognise and explain the features of special contracts, particularly those regulated by statute.
 Discuss the important or unique features of special contracts.
 Discuss the legal requirements that attach to certain contracts regulated by statutory enactments.
 Class discussion and questioning.
-MCQ's in tests and examinations.
 Problem and theory questions in tests and examinations.